Navy: Sub hit object in Pacific; no life-threatening injury

-WASHINGTON (AP) — A U.S. fast-attack submarine struck an object while submerged in international waters in the Indo-Pacific region, the Navy said Thursday.
-It said there were no life-threatening injuries and the sub was fully operational.
+WASHINGTON (AP) — A U.S. Navy attack submarine struck an object while submerged in international waters in the South China Sea, officials said Thursday.
+They said there were no life-threatening injuries and the sub was still fully operational.

 In a brief statement providing few details of an incident that happened five days ago, U.S. Pacific Fleet said the USS Connecticut remained in a “safe and stable condition.”
 The Seawolf-class submarine’s nuclear propulsion plant was not affected, it added.